WestSoy West Life Organic Unsweetened Soymilk: 2024 Lab Report Testing for Lead, Mercury, Cadmium, and Arsenic

 Stand by for more!

-BONUS FOUR: Below are FOUR additional products that each tested positive for trace (very low levels of) Arsenic including the product featured above in this report at levels considered safe by all standards (with the limits of detection noted in the lab report for the specific product listed):
+BONUS: Below are SIX additional products that each tested positive for trace (very low levels of) Arsenic at levels considered safe by all standards (with the limits of detection noted in the lab report for the specific product listed).

 Amazon links are affiliate links.